Synthetixio/synthetix/docs/contracts/FeePool.md

 The function requires its input as an integral percentage point value, rather than as a fractional number.
 So in order to set [`TARGET_THRESHOLD`](#target_threshold) to 0.05, provide the argument `5`.
 There is no way of setting a threshold between whole number percentages.

-!!! bug "Missing Bounds Check"
-    This function does not constrain the input value.
-See the notes on the [`TARGET_THRESHOLD`](#target_threshold) for consequences of this if the owner chooses to set this to something large.

 ??? example "Details"
     **Signature**